OmerNazir/Dremel-charger-reverse-engineering/README.md

-# Dremel-charger-reverse-engineering
+# Bosch Charger Reverse Engineering

-Reverse engineering of a Dremel 3 Li-ion battery charger (KiCad + analysis)
+This repository contains a reverse-engineered KiCad schematic of a Bosch Li-ion battery charger.

+## Purpose

+To collaboratively analyze and understand the circuit.

+## Status

+Work in progress.

+## Contributions

+Contributions are welcome.